How to Convert Ratio to Decimal in Excel (3 Handy Methods)

 3. Getting the Ratio First and Then Convert It to Decimal

 In the above 2 methods, we learned how to convert a given ratio to decimal.
-Here we’ll see how to get ratios from two columns of numbers and then convert the ratio into decimal.
+Here we’ll see how to get ratios from two columns of numbers and then convert the ratio into decimals.

 Here we have a dataset of 10 individuals and their respective Ages.